wangziqi2013/wangziqi2013.github.io/_posts/2022-08-03-illuminator.markdown

 Pages in the hybrid and unmovable pool contain, meanwhile, may contain movable pages, but they are also likely to contain unmovable pages, making them bad candidates for compaction.

+As movable and unmovable pages are freed, the hybrid pool chunks may become qualified for the unmovable or movable pool.
+This checks is performed during compaction, where the compaction process also tests the number of movable and unmovable pages for every chunk in the hybrid pool.
+If a chunk only contains kernel pages, then it will be moved to the unmovable pool.
+Otherwise, if a chunk only contains non-kernel pages, then the chunk will be moved to the movable pool.